LinkBenjamin/pthinkahead/README.md

 `main.py` is the main module, you should be able to execute `#> python main.py` and the game should start.

 This is implemented with the [pygame](https://www.pygame.org/docs/) library.

+# How to build the app

+[REQUIREMENTS.txt](REQUIREMENTS.txt) contains the dependencies list.
+You can run `pip install -r REQUIREMENTS.txt` in your workspace to set up, and then `python main.py` should run it.
+Note that this is built with **Python 3.12**.